ash-crimson/example/README.md

 # example
+## explanation
-An example repository from the Advanced Python class
+An example repository from the Advanced Python class from Monday, May 20th 2019.